-Three students sit on the 29-member Governing Authority (19 members from September 2023).
+Three students sit on the 29-member Governing Authority.
 Students are represented on Academic Council, faculty boards, annual and periodic programme review boards, quality review panels and many more University committees and working groups (approximately 60 in total).
 In addition, the student voice is captured through surveys, focus groups and meetings with external examiners.

 Learners are represented by their class representative at module, programme and department level.
 The class rep system is part of Student Life, to which all students automatically become members when they enrol at the University.
-The union's four sabbatical officers (President, Welfare Officer, Academic and Communications Officer) and part-time members of the union's Executive Committee represent students at institutional management level.
+The union's three sabbatical officers (President, Welfare Officer and Academic Officer) and part-time members of the union's Executive Committee represent students at institutional management level.
 In addition, students' academic advisors make representations on behalf of students at various fora.
 As well as being represented by Student Life, postgraduate students are represented by the Postgraduate Students' Union.

 Students are informed about available resources at orientation.
-The annually updated Student Handbook, a soft copy of which is given to taught students as part of enrolment and which is accessible on the Academic Registry website, includes details on the University and signposts students to support services..
-The promotion of learner resources and supports comprises a significant part of student orientation and the First Seven Weeks programme.
+The annually updated Student Handbook, a hard copy of which is given to taught students at orientation and which is accessible on the ACADEMIC REGISTRY website, includes detailed information on all University support services.
+The promotion of learner resources and supports comprises a significant part of student orientation (First Seven Weeks programme).
 The First Seven Weeks programme is heavily promoted on campus in September and October each year.